BNasmith/PTForsyth/PTFWorkofChrist.md

 anew.
 He Himself is the creator in us ol what He promises for us.
 Any surety that
-Christ gives to God for man is really God swear- ing by Himself ; it is the Creator's self-assurance of His own regenerative power.
+Christ gives to God for man is really God swear- ing by Himself; it is the Creator's self-assurance of His own regenerative power.
 Christ, as the
 Eternal Son of Holy God, can offer Him a holi- ness which creates and includes that of the race, and does not simply prophesy it.

-We might put it thus : Christ alone in His
+We might put it thus: Christ alone in His

 sinless perfection can feel all God's holiness in

-judging sin ; and therefore He alone could
+judging sin; and therefore He alone could

 confess and honour it.
 No sinful man could do

-that ; and therefore no sinful man could duly
+that; and therefore no sinful man could duly

 repent.
 The value of repentance is always in